Our History

 Contact was a support service run by, controlled by and made for disabled people. ⠀

 Contact offered high quality training to volunteers who could then offer regular peer support to people across the district.
-These initial values helped shape the way the peer support service works at Equality Together, and is still a service we offer today. ⠀
+These initial values helped shape the way the peer support service worked at Equality Together.

 contact peer support